tmsBodnar/GOF/README.md

 This repo is the result of my Game of Life implementation with Python

 ## Features
-I used Tkinter to GUI
+* I used Tkinter to GUI
-Load .lre patterns
+* Load .lre patterns
-zooming in / out the canvas
+* Zooming in / out the canvas
-continous simulation with speed changing simulate step by step
+* Continous simulation with speed changing
+* Simulate step by step

 ![Game of Life Python](https://raw.githubusercontent.com/tmsBodnar/GOF/master/gof1.PNG) "Game of Life Python")